 If you need a software system to handle an activity or process in your business, congratulations.

-This means two things; first, you have identified a valuable business process and decided to ‘elevate’ it.
+This means three things; first, you have identified a valuable business process and decided to ‘elevate’ it.
 Second, you have come to the realization that spreadsheet models or a legacy application are not adequate to handle the task.
 Third, you are closer to solving this challenge than you might realize—but you need to decide whether you buy this software, or have it custom-developed.

 Whether you build a system, or buy it off the shelf (or subscribe to it as SaaS) is a well-known topic and much has been written about it.
 You are on a much-traveled road.
 We’d like to offer you some decision criteria that have served very effectively for many of our customers.
 The goal of this article is to help you get a solution with the best possible combination of cost, functionality, and quality—with minimal risk and within your timeframe, of course.
 So, read on.

 Question: The business process you need to automate—does it set you apart, and give you an advantage over competitors, or is it a commodity process that varies little from one company to another?